 - 4.2 A range of evidence has been collated and considered, including activity locations and intensity, species targeted and their value, as well as the impacts the activity has on both the species and the associated habitats.
-Refer to detailed information contained in the Bait and Hand Collection Evidence Report in the Supporting Evidence Pack. - 4.3 Identifying fisheries activities
+Refer to detailed information contained in the Bait and Hand Collection Evidence Report (Annex I within the Supporting Evidence Pack). - 4.3 Identifying fisheries activities

-Hand gathering and bait collection metiers (fisheries activities targeting specific species using specific methods) are categorised in the tables 1 below.
-These categories were developed by a strategic internal IFCA Working Group - the 'Future Inhore Strategic Hand Gathering Implementation Group' (FISHGIG) - can be used to help define the range of activities (and risks) in any given District.
+Hand gathering and bait collection metiers (fisheries activities targeting specific species using specific methods) are categorised in the table 1 to 4 below.
+These categories were developed by a strategic internal IFCA Working Group - the 'Future Inshore Strategic Hand Gathering Implementation Group' can be used to help define the range of activities (and risks) in any given District.
 Note that many of these activities are observed in designated MPA sites.